MrMicky-FR/FastInv/README.md

 	.open((Player) sender);
 ```

+Or if you prefer you can make a class that extends `FastInv` and do all operation in this class like [this example](src/main/java/fr/mrmicky/fastinvexample/ExempleFullClassInventory.java)

 If you want to prevent the players to close the inventory, cancel the FastInvCloseEvent:
 ```java
 inv.onClose(event -> event.setCancelled(true));